NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models

-\paragraph{Setup and Metrics} In our evaluation setup, given a story from a specific country, each model is evaluated based on a QA pair assessing social acceptability, under three degrees of contexts: \rot, \vvalue, \country.
-Normative QA judgement with \rot and a more abstract \vvalue gauges the model's ability to align with and navigate the social norms at different abstraction levels.
-Evaluating using the \country context provides insight into the model's capacity to apply relevant internal knowledge or retrieved knowledge to the story.
-Varying the level of contextualization is important as it highlights models' capacity to adapt across these contexts, a key factor in advancing LLMs' comprehension and response to culturally diverse narratives.
-We report accuracy of the ternary ground truth label $\in \text{yes, no, neutral}$.
+In our evaluation, given a situational description, each model is evaluated based on a QA pair assessing social acceptability, under three degrees of contexts: \rot, \vvalue+\country, \country.
+Normative QA judgement with \rot gauges the model's ability to contextually reason.
+Evaluating using the \vvalue+\country and \country contexts provides insights into the model's capacity to retrieve relevant knowledge and apply reasoning.
+Varying the level of contextualization is important as it highlights models' capacity to adapt across these contexts.
+We set temperature to $0.0$ for all experiments.
+We report accuracy of the ternary ground truth label $\in \{\text{yes, no, neutral}\}$.